Jamil/sabre_dev_studio/README.md

 ## Introduction

-This is designed as a thin wrapper around Sabre's APIs, documentation for which can be found at #{ sabre API location }.
+This is designed as a thin wrapper around Sabre's APIs, documentation for which can be found at https://developer.sabre.com/docs/read/Home .
 The class handles authentication, request generation, and object conversion - instead of returning a dictionary, it can serialize the dictionary into a Named Tuple, with Pythonic naming conventions for the attributes.

 I'm not affiliated with Sabre -- this is just a small tool that I found useful when writing Python scripts which use Sabre Dev Studio, and thought I'd share it.
 It's licensed under the MIT license (terms in LICENSE).